rollkit/centralized-sequencer/adr-11-centralized-sequencer.md

 }
 ```

-These methods are exposed via a gRPC service that rollup clients can interact with.
-The centralized sequencer implements the following methods as part of the Generic Sequencer interface:

 1. **SubmitRollupBatchTxs**:
    - This method is responsible for accepting a batch of transactions from a rollup client.
 It takes a context and a request containing the rollup ID and the batch of transactions to be submitted.
    - The method first validates the rollup ID to ensure it matches the expected ID for the sequencer.
 If the ID is invalid, it returns an error.